BTJ01/nyc_tlc/README.md

 - [ ] Results are output in csv or parquet format
 - [ ] Includes source code and a ReadMe File with information on how to run your script and any other dependencies.

-## Approach used to complete assignment
+## Approach
-1. Review NYC TLC Documentation.
+1. Review NYC TLC Documentation

    *Noteworthy details:*
    - Timeframe: 2009 to 2018